antelle/argon2-browser/README.md

 ## Node.js support

-Of course, you [can use](examples/node) generated asm.js code in node.js but it's not sensible: you will get much better speed by compiling native node.js addon, which is not that hard.
+Of course you [can use](examples/node) generated asm.js code in node.js but it's not sensible: you will get much better speed by compiling native node.js addon, which is not that hard.
 Wait, it's already done, just install [this package](https://github.com/ranisalt/node-argon2).

 ## Is it used anywhere?